nAurava-Technologies/uosm.isaac.px4_bridge/README.md

 4. **[RTPS_READER_HISTORY Error] Change payload size of '216' bytes is larger than the history payload size of '207' bytes and cannot be resized. -> Function can_change_be_added_nts**
    ```
-   This is due to the different msg definition of px4_msgs with our custom for for PX4-Autopilot.
+   This is due to the different msg definition of px4_msgs with our custom fork for PX4-Autopilot.
 Use https://github.com/Auterion/px4-ros2-interface-lib/blob/main/scripts/check-message-compatibility.py and checkout the proper px4_msgs commit version.
    ```